 The proposed five-year plan focuses on rehabilitating critical infrastructure that has aged beyond its life cycle.
-While the City has focused its rehabilitation efforts in recent years on revitalizing its pavement condition, the City must now shift some of this focus onto its buildings and storm drain system to address public health and safety issues.
+This is a common theme throughout the country, and while the City has focused its rehabilitation efforts in recent years on revitalizing its pavement condition, the City must now shift some of this focus onto its buildings and storm drain system to address public health and safety issues.